 2. Create GLN

-A GLN consists of 13 digits and is created using the GS1 Company Prefix, which is the number you received when you became a customer, a serial number, and a check digit that you calculate using a calculator.
+A GLN consists of 13 digits and is created using the GS1 Company Prefix, which is the number you received when you became a customer, a sequence number, and a check digit that you calculate using our check digit calculator.